 Teaching and Learning

-The team’s mapping exercise identified major programs of study in the field of Art For Social Change in Canada.
+The team’s mapping exercise identified major programs of study in the field of ASC in Canada.
 (For more information, see State of the ART: A Report on Social Change in Canada, April 2016).
 Our website Directory contains a listing of Training and Education opportunities across Canada.
-Our ASC!
-Collaborator ArtBridges’ website also provides listings.
+ArtBridges’ website also provides further listings.

 Along with the practice of ASC, this research advocated for teaching and learning in arts for social change (ASC) as a valuable mechanism for tackling major social issues at the personal, social, and political levels.

 With a five-year field study and a networking community of practice, the team focused on how arts for social change could be fostered in a small city, where few resources existed to support this work.

 Unlimited explored the teaching of dance and theatre in/as disability advocacy in community-based workshops and in a sustained community-university partnership.
 Community partners included Southern Alberta Individualized Planning Association, Inclusion Lethbridge, and South Region Self Advocates Network.